OpenCQRS/OpenCQRS/README.md

 ## 🗺️ Roadmap

 ### ⏳ In Progress
+- New package for in-memory storage for easier testing in projects using OpenCQRS

+### ⏭️ Next
+- New package for in-memory RabbitMQ for easier testing in projects using OpenCQRS
+- New package for in-memory Service Bus for easier testing in projects using OpenCQRS

+### 🕙 To Follow
 - Create an ecommerce demo application to showcase OpenCQRS features

-### ⏭️ Next
 - Option to automatically validate commands

-### 🕙 To Follow
 - Event Grid messaging provider
 - Kafka messaging provider
 - File store provider for event sourcing